Uwe Eric Laufenberg: Career

 From 2004 to 2009, Laufenberg was Intendant (General Manager) of the Hans Otto Theater in Potsdam.
 He designed the concept Potsdam unterwegs (Potsdam on the road), presenting a production at various locations of the town.
 From the 2009/10 season, he managed the Cologne Opera.
 He staged a Mozart cycle of Don Giovanni, Die Entführung aus dem Serail and La clemenza di Tito.
 The house earned the title Opernhaus des Jahres (Opera house of the year) in 2012.
 He canceled his contract the same year.
 He wrote a novel about his experiences, titled Palermo and published in 2013.

 From 2013 to 2015, Laufenberg directed for the Linz Opera Wagner's Der Ring des Nibelungen, conducted by Dennis Russell Davies.
 He has been Intendant of the Hessisches Staatstheater Wiesbaden from the 2014/15 season.
 His first production there was Die Frau ohne Schatten by Richard Strauss.

 In 2015 he staged Elektra by Strauss at the Vienna State Opera, conducted by Mikko Franck.
 He directed at the Bayreuth Festival of 2016 a new production of Parsifal.

 His focus in Wiesbaden in the 2016/17 season has been again Wagner's Ring des Nibelungen, staged by him based on his Linz version, and conducted by Alexander Joel.
 It was presented twice during the Internationale Maifestspiele Wiesbaden 2017, conducted by Alexander Joel.
 Among the soloists were the Bayreuth singers Evelyn Herlitzius as Brünnhilde and Andreas Schager as both Siegmund and Siegfried.
 Sabina Cvilak appeared as Sieglinde, and Egils Silins as Wotan..
+Laufenberg left the position on 22 January 2024.